Which option is best for your marketing?

 It is possible to collect emails without gating content.

-For instance, my last ungated piece of content on this blog back in January saw a decent 2.5% to 3% reader-to-subscriber conversion rate:
+For instance, our last ungated piece of content on this blog back in January saw a decent 2.5% to 3% reader-to-subscriber conversion rate:

 No big numbers there, but the point is you can build an email list without gating content.
-And these subscribers were my agency’s target clients: marketers & founders in B2B and SaaS.
+And these subscribers were our agency’s target clients: marketers in B2B and SaaS.

-Note: Having 250 potential customers who choose to be on your email list is way better than having 10,000 who got into your list because they twisted their arms to join in.
+We’d definitely get more subscribers if we gated our content, but having 250 potential customers who choose to be on your email list is way better than having 10,000 who got into your list because you twisted their arms to join in.

 So how do you build an engaged email list without gated content?